Thabo Sefolosha: Chicago Bulls (2006–2009)

 Sefolosha was taken with the 13th pick of the 2006 NBA draft by the Philadelphia 76ers and promptly traded to the Chicago Bulls for the 16th pick (Rodney Carney), and cash considerations.
 In an article on Bulls.com, Sefolosha was quoted saying "I was certainly surprised (at the draft) when someone came up and said that I was the next to be picked.
 I thought maybe he had made a mistake or something.
 But a few minutes later he came back and told me that not only was I going to be picked, but that I was going to be traded to Chicago, which really got me excited."

 Bulls head coach Scott Skiles cited Sefolosha's wingspan and past pro basketball experience as reasons why the Bulls were interested in him.
 "Thabo's got great physical gifts that, frankly, a lot of guys in the league just don't have.
 He's got tremendous length and has really quick hands, he grabs your attention whenever you watch him play.
 It's easy to see that he knows what he's doing out there.
 You can tell he likes to play defense, too.
 He's eager to get after it."

-After the NBA summer leagues finished, ESPN asked several NBA talent scouts and executives to rank the summer league players and Sefolosha scored high.
-"He excelled at just about everything", reported one of the professionals.
+After the NBA summer leagues finished, ESPN asked several NBA talent scouts and executives to rank the summer league players, and Sefolosha scored high.
+"He excelled at just about everything," reported one of the professionals.
 "Thabo Sefolosha showed that he's going to be able to step in right away and contribute to the Bulls."

 Oklahoma City Thunder (2009–2014)

 On February 19, 2009, the trade deadline, Sefolosha was traded by the Bulls to the Oklahoma City Thunder for Denver's 2009 first-round draft pick, which Chicago used to draft Taj Gibson.
 Sefolosha was selected to the All-NBA Defensive Second Team for the 2009–10 NBA season.

 In October 2011, during the 2011 NBA lockout, Sefolosha signed with Fenerbahçe Ülker in Turkey, but only for Euroleague matches.
 His deal had an out-clause that allowed him to return to Oklahoma City at the end of the lockout.
-He played 7 matches with Fenerbahçe Ülker during the 2011–12 Euroleague season.
+He played seven games with Fenerbahçe Ülker during the 2011–12 Euroleague season.

-In 2012, Sefolosha and the Thunder reached the NBA Finals, but were defeated by the Miami Heat.
+In 2012, Sefolosha and the Thunder reached the NBA Finals, but were defeated by the Miami Heat in five games.

+Sefolosha was a permanent member of the starting five, including in the Thunder's run to the finals.
+Starting as shooting guard, before James Harden (who came off the bench), Sefolosha received major playing time mainly due to his defensive abilities.